Tim Keller (politician)

-Timothy M. Keller (born November 22, 1977) is an American businessman and politician serving as the 30th mayor of Albuquerque, New Mexico.
+Timothy Matthew Keller (born November 22, 1977) is an American businessman and politician serving as the 30th mayor of Albuquerque, New Mexico.
 A member of the Democratic Party, he served as New Mexico State auditor before resigning to become mayor on December 1, 2017.
 He is also a former member of the New Mexico State Senate, representing the 17th district.

 Early life and education

 Keller was born and raised in Albuquerque, New Mexico.
 His father was a founder of Union Savings Bank and his mother was a public school teacher and homemaker.
 He was raised as a Roman Catholic and following his graduation from Saint Pius X High School, he attended the University of Notre Dame.[2]
 Growing up, Keller struggled with dyslexia, though he was not diagnosed until graduate school.

 Keller earned a Master of Business Administration from Harvard Business School.